abalabokhin/NWNForBG/README.md

 <h3>For BG2:TOB and BGT:</h3>

 Make sure ToBex (or other mods, increasing maximum number of music), Baldur's Gate II Fixpack and Infinity-Animations (there can be a problem with code page for non-English window systems, be careful, read README and [here](https://www.gibberlings3.net/forums/topic/37297-bg2-crashes-due-to-some-mod/).) are installed prior to Neverwinter Nights for Baldur's Gate.
-BP-BGT-Worldmap v12.0 or later must be installed after Neverwinter Nights for Baldur's Gate.
+BP-BGT-Worldmap v13.0 or later must be installed after Neverwinter Nights for Baldur's Gate.
 It is highly recommened to install generalized\_biffing (only works properly if installed with Weidu 24600, be careful here) after Neverwinter Nights for Baldur's Gate.

 <h3>For BG2EE and EET:</h3>

-BP-BGT-Worldmap v12.0 or later must be installed after Neverwinter Nights for Baldur's Gate.
+Depending on second component of the mod, BP-BGT-Worldmap v13.0 or later should be installed after Neverwinter Nights for Baldur's Gate.
+For mods that add other campaigns to EET (eg IWD\_EET\_Integration), third component of this mod should be installed after them.

 Translator Notes:
 ----------------